RBFS Overview

 ACLs are the building blocks of control-plane security.
 RBFS employs fundamental mechanisms - Protocol ACLs and Route Lookup - for redirecting control plane traffic to the CPU and policers for controlling CP traffic to the CPU.

-All routing protocols (BGP, OSPF, and ISIS), Management Protocols (SSH, RESTCONF, and so on), Service Protocols (RADIUS, NTP, and TACACS+), and Access Protocols (PPPoE, DHCP, L2TP, and PPP) automatically create Access Control Lists (ACLs) required to punt the protocol traffic to the CPU Control Plane.
+All routing protocols (BGP, OSPF, and ISIS), Management Protocols (SSH, RESTCONF/YANG, and so on), Service Protocols (RADIUS, NTP, and TACACS+), and Access Protocols (PPPoE, DHCP, L2TP, and PPP) automatically create Access Control Lists (ACLs) required to punt the protocol traffic to the CPU Control Plane.

 The RBFS Control Plane Security feature adds policers to all protocol ACLs.
 This feature creates a set of default policers and applies them to the protocol ACLs to secure the control plane from DDoS attacks.